A mediaeval monastery with a well-preserved wall gallery of Carolingian art - Benedictine Convent of St John at Müstair 269

 What and Why

 The Benedictine Convent of Saint John (Romansh: Claustra Benedictina da Son Jon), named after Saint John the Baptist (Hebrew: יוחנן המטביל, Yvhnn Hmtbyl) is an abbey established all the way in 780 BCE in the small village of Müstair of Switzerland (Svizra).
-According to legends, Charlemagne (né Charles Martel) King of the Carolingian Empire (Latin: Imperium Romanum) was travelling in the region, when he was hit by a massive snowstorm.
+According to legends, Charlemagne (né Charles Martel) King of the Carolingian Empire (Latin: Romanorum sive Francorum Imperium) was travelling in the region, when he was hit by a massive snowstorm.
 He survived the storm without major harm and as a devout Christian he was thus thankful to the supreme powers and hence decided to establish a monastery to commemorate his miraculous survival.
 It is very likely that it was the Bishop of Chur who founded the monastery at Charlemagne's behest.

 The monastery became an important centre for Christian education, just as any other monasteries during Charlemagne's time.
 In particular, Charlemagne identified the location as ideal for the spread of Christianity as it was almost the cross-roads of the Alps where there were plenty of travellers and pilgrims from all of Europe.
 During the construction of these monasteries, a lot of artisans were recruited who used their skills to paint and decorate the monasteries, with most of these decors based on the manuscripts written by the monks.
 Saint John's abbey collected probably the finest examples of these art, known as Carolingian art, and became a centre for a period of cultural explosion called the Carolingian Renaissance (French: renaissance carolingienne).